 I found Sugared Cranberries… the best thing is that while they are tasty, it’s not a gift that would be repeated.
 It’s such a simple thing to make, that I always make extra for party hostesses and random gifts you always seem to need at the holidays.

-Cranberries (I started with 2 large bags, totaling 3 pounds I think), granulated sugar, water.
+- Cranberries (I started with 2 large bags, totaling about 3 pounds)

 Place the cranberries in a container that is close to the same size as the volume you have and pour the syrup over the top.
 You’ll notice your cranberries will float.
 You need to weigh them down to keep them in the syrup.
 (I use a sealable cereal container and put foil over the top to weigh them down then add the lid to hold them in.)